anthonyorona/distributed_sims/README.md

 ----------------------------
 ```

-Here there are 10 processes contending for a shared resource.
+In this first simulation there are N (here 10) contending for a shared resource.

-The distributed mutex algorithm uses lamport clocks to create a consistent total ordering that allows the processes to synchronize their use of the shared resource.
+The distributed mutex algorithm uses lamport clocks to create a consistent total ordering.

+In other words, the processes all see the same total ordering without being constrained by the need to synchronize centralized state.

+This allows processes to coordinate their use of shared resources, on of many problems requiring coordination in a DS.

 ## Building the Executable